SchoolOfFreelancing/Freelancing-On-Linux/README.md

 Pay using [PayPal](https://www.paypal.com/ncp/payment/J5F7BS5QZMWGJ) | [bKash](https://shop.bkash.com/school-of-freelancing018907576/pay/bdt60000/cLNdZh) | [Wise](https://www.wise.com/)

-Trainees are required to achieve a 5-star feedback rating on any one marketplace and achieve 100% training completion on [Trello](https://trello.com/b/RFo7GNdY/school-of-freelancing) to mark their training as complete.
+Trainees must complete 100% of the training and earn a 5-star feedback rating on at least one marketplace.
 Our mentors will assist trainees in completing their first job but not subsequent ones during this training 🚀

 If you are looking for success on the most prominent freelance marketplaces?
 [Join this training](https://forms.gle/hkyz9uR2Z8WVPUPH7)